kyle-walden/ML-Predicting-Sales-Performance-based-off-Product-Features/README.md

 # Predicting Sales Performance based off Product Features
-**Document of Works**
+**Project Report**

 ## Abstract
-This project utalizes machine learning to develope a multi-linear regression model to predict periodic sales performance based off given product features.
-A **0.95 variance score** was achieved (i.e. 95% accuracy model).
+This project utalizes machine learning to develope a regression model to predict periodic sales performance based off given product features.
+The concluding model chosen was a Gradient Boosting Model with a 81% accuracy.
 Feature selection and data pre-processing are key to the model's performance.

 ## Introduction
 In a tangible product environment, whether brick n' mortar or e-commerce, B2B, B2C, or even B2G, strategic decisions need to be formulated and implemented based on the prediction of a product's success.